Readiness vs Fitness

 Readiness is your short-term ability to access that potential in a given session.
 It’s influenced by fatigue, sleep, stress, nutrition, soreness, and recovery status.
 It represents availability.

 An athlete can be highly fit but poorly prepared to perform on a specific day, and that mismatch is where most training errors occur.
+For common questions about how to build a program that navigates this gap, the military fitness program FAQ covers the most important variables to understand before committing to a training approach.

 Fitness Characteristics